BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ### TestServo.java

 Simple program to set all servos to a position when the user presses X on the gamepad.
 Used for identifying broken servos and distinguishing between continuous rotation servos and normal servos.
 The continuous rotation servos would spin in only one direction and the normal servos would go to a 90°, then move back to 0°.

+## Conclusion

+This README serves the purpose of educating those who wish to use our API in their robot.
+Because our code is modular and can be dropped into any other team's code folder and be used easily.
+The "Big Three" files [Sensor.java](##sensor.java), [Movement.java](##movement.java), and [Robot.java](##robot.java) are strong interfaces with the back-lying code.
+These files can be used to speed the development of the robot's software, and making switching to Android Studio easier.